 As one would expect, most laymen (and this includes attorneys, CPA’s, trustees, etc.) have absolutely no idea what items are worth in the secondary market.
 Laymen attempting to conduct their own sales, we have found, either vastly over-price else ridiculously under-price the vast majority of their household possessions.

 We, on the other hand, come into your home or place of business and price merchandise for sale at a fair market value.
 We market the items via this website, newspaper ads, word of mouth. and social media accounts that together reach well over eighteen thousand followers.

 Customers who come through a sale conducted by McNeil Liquidations see carefully considered staging with traffic patterns in mind, lighted showcases filled with high end merchandise, professional signage and tags alike, smartly draped tables, helpful staff members in matching smocks, and an on-site, and a uniformed police officer at the door.

 Finally, bear in mind that, if your home is for sale, estate sales can bring as many as two thousand to ten thousand people through your home over any given weekend.
-(The exposure granted by our estate sales has helped sell many a property for local realtors this way over the years.
+(The exposure granted by our estate sales has helped sell many a property for local realtors this way over the years.)
 Ask yourself this question: ”Why should I pass up free marketing?”